 Keyboard Maestro has plenty of actions that Keysmith doesn’t support, like support for MIDI output, OCR, and writing to a file.

-And in addition to activating a shortcut with the keyboard, Keyboard Maestro allows for 27(!) other types of triggers.
+And in addition to activating a macro with the keyboard, Keyboard Maestro allows for 27(!) other types of triggers.
 You can set it to be activated when your audio output device changes, at a certain time, or even when you draw a certain gesture with your mouse.
+(These triggers are so powerful that we wrote a blog post on how Keysmith can work with other apps like Keyboard Maestro.)

 But for most people, what Keysmith can do is more than enough.
 We’ve put a lot of care into making it as simple as possible, and no simpler.